cncf/kubernetes-community-days/planning/organizer-mediation.md

 ### Ways to remedy on-going poor bhaviour if the above does not work

-If the majority of the team feels like an organizer or volunteer is detrimental to the planning process, or well-being of other organizers, and all other avenues above have been explored, then an anonomous vote can be held via a CNCF-hosted form that MUST be complete by ALL organizers to reach a final conclusion.
+If the majority of the team feels like an organizer is detrimental to the planning process, or well-being of other organizers, and all other avenues above have been explored, then an anonomous vote can be held via a CNCF-hosted form that MUST be complete by ALL organizers to reach a final conclusion.